nodesign/weioDoc/examples.md

 account.login(username, password)
 ```

-Finally you can select your inbox folder with this command :
+Finally you can select your inbox folder with this command:

 ``` python
 account.select('Inbox')
 ```

-Now you need to create an infinite loop to check inbox every 2000 milliseconds (2 seconds) with the commands :
+Now you need to create an infinite loop to check inbox every 2000 milliseconds (2 seconds) with the commands:

 ``` python
 while True: